General terms and conditions for Borenius Attorneys Ltd

-Your relationship with Borenius Finland is governed by Finnish law, excluding its choice of law rules or principles.
+Your relationship with Borenius is governed by Finnish law, excluding its choice of law rules or principles.

 Any claims must be presented to us in writing within 12 months from when you received our advice or from when the assignment, or the relevant part thereof, can reasonably be deemed to have been completed, whichever occurs first.

 If your claim against us is based on a third-party (including authorities) claim against you, we are entitled to answer and settle such claim on your behalf, provided that you are indemnified by us.
 If you settle, achieve a compromise on or otherwise take any action relating to such a claim without our consent, we will have no liability for such a claim.
 If you are compensated by us or our insurers in respect of a claim, you must assign the right of recourse against third parties to us or our insurers.